THE PHILIPPINES

 Take and pass the practical driving test Conducted by LTO staff using your chosen vehicle type (motorcycle or car).
 Assesses real-world driving ability.

-✅ Receive your Non-Professional Driver’s License Typically valid for 5 years.
+✅ Receive your Non-Professional Driver’s License Valid for five years on first issuance.
+If no traffic violations are recorded during this period, the license is extended to ten years upon renewal.
 Restriction codes (e.g., RC 1 or RC 2) are based on the vehicle you tested with.
-Keep a clean record to qualify for 10 years at renewal.

 Typical costs involved in applying for a Philippine driving license as a foreigner